Azure/Azure-Sentinel/Tools/AzureDataExplorer/README.md

 	Az.OperationalInsights
 	Kusto.CLI
 	```
-Script verifies whether tables from Log Analytics or User Input is supported by “Data Export” feature, for all the un-supported tables it will skip  and continue with the next steps.
-To see all the supported tables navigate to [here](https://docs.microsoft.com/azure/azure-monitor/logs/logs-data-export?tabs=portal#supported-tables)
+6. Script verifies whether tables from Log Analytics or User Input is supported by “Data Export” feature, for all the un-supported tables it will skip  and continue with the next table.
+To see all the supported tables navigate to [here](https://docs.microsoft.com/azure/azure-monitor/logs/logs-data-export?tabs=portal#supported-tables).
+For all the supported tables, script will create the following

-6. Script will perform the following operations in ADX for [supported tables](https://docs.microsoft.com/azure/azure-monitor/logs/logs-data-export?tabs=rest#supported-tables)
 	A. **Create target table** ```<<TableName>>```

 	B.	**Create raw table** ```<<TableName>>Raw```